Rumpunzel/rpg-thingy/characters/talents/wilderness.md

 ### Expedient Tracker

-When creating and advantage during a gauntlet with Reason, you may research as if resting with your successes against a target you are positioning against.
+When [Gaining an Advantage](../../playing-the-game/gauntlets#gaining-an-advantage) with Reason, you may research your opponent as if resting with your margin of effort.

 ### Forager